 Our award-winning peer support groups offer a safe place to share, understand and give mutual support to people living in Manchester who are struggling with their mental health.

 The groups are run by peer volunteers who have experienced mental health difficulties themselves.
-All of our peer groups have been planned and developed in a co-productive way, meaning that our peer volunteers have been involved in the whole process.

 When do the groups meet?

 We currently have 4 groups running each week:

 - Wednesday, 2pm-4pm: Face to Face in Hulme, with the intention to also provide access via Zoom, if anyone struggles to attend face to face

 - Friday, 2pm-4pm: Face to face in Harpurhey

 - Wednesday Walk and Talk, 10am-12pm: Alexandra Park, Moss Side/Whalley Range border